Digital transformation; a major wake-up call for business owners

 Digital Transformation or Digital Business Transformation is not just about modernizing an organization with advanced IT systems, but it’s a mindset too, entrepreneurship philosophy in the current digital age that needs to get a stronghold in the minds of people.

 Researchers identify Mobility, big data and analytics, cloud technology, and social media as the pillars of an enterprise’s digital transformation; surprisingly these are the very same technologies transforming our personal lives.
 In addition to that, researchers confirm that the effective deployment of these four sophisticated technologies not only benefits organizations in cutting down the costs and boosting efficiency but also to develop new business models, identifying new revenue streams, building a people-centric workplace, and enhancing brand reputation in the digital world.

-According to a recent study by Forbes, businesses adopting Big Data, Cloud & Mobility grow 53% faster than organizations which are not being introduced to these cutting-edge technologies.
+According to a recent studies, businesses adopting Big Data, Cloud & Mobility grow about 60% faster than organizations which are not being introduced to these cutting-edge technologies.

 Smartphones as an integral part of the modern workplace.

 "Over 80% of Americans use a mobile device of some sort.
 Whether an organization addresses the importance of mobility or not, most of their employees are already mobile."

 Smartphones made technology very portable, they already transformed business operations and improved the ways employees work.
 Smart devices give employees ultimate freedom enabling them to take office with them, which in turn improves employee availability and productivity.
 Empowering employees with enterprise mobility is an important business trend.
 Many organizations restructure their IT for making a BYOD (Bring your own device) environment possible.
 Innovators in the business management software industry are continuously carrying out researches to bring more sophisticated business applications into mobile platforms.